marcschulder/lexicon-of-polarity-shifting-directions/README.md

-# Enhancing a Lexicon of Polarity Shifters through the Automatic Addition of Shifting Directions
+# Lexicon of Polarity Shifting Directions

 This repository contains the data presented in: